Cookies on the Healthspan site

 The amount of energy needed following injury depends on the extent of the injury and how much it affects normal activity levels.
 Acute injury including post-surgical procedures and inflammation will increase metabolic stress and so energy requirements are likely to be higher in the early phase of recovery.
 However this increase will not be equivalent to the decrease in energy expenditure as a result of inactivity.
 So overall it will mean a decrease in usual energy intake for athletes in order to prevent excessive weight gain over the period of rehabilitation.

-Protein with a high leucine content (2.5-3g) such as lean meat, fish, poultry, eggs, dairy foods and whey protein will help enhance muscle protein synthesis6, 5 and consuming 0.25-0.3g protein/kg per meal every 3-4 hours will maximise the response.7, 8 Including a bed time slow release protein such as milk or casein may also be beneficial.9 Supplements such as HMB and creatine may also wish to be considered to minimise muscle protein loss.5
+Protein with a high leucine content (2.5-3g) such as lean meat, fish, poultry, eggs, dairy foods and whey protein will help enhance muscle protein synthesis6, 5 and consuming 0.25-0.3g protein/kg per meal every 3-4 hours will maximise the response.7, 8 Including a bedtime slow-release protein such as milk or casein may also be beneficial.9 Supplements such as HMB and creatine may also be considered to minimise muscle protein loss.5

-Vitamin C is essential for wound healing, as it is a co factor in the hydroxylation of proline and lysine during the formation of collagen.
+Vitamin C is essential for wound healing, as it is a co-factor in the hydroxylation of proline and lysine during the formation of collagen.
 It also enhances leukocyte function and acts as an antioxidant.12 Deficiency of vitamin C can cause delayed wound healing due to the capillaries and connective tissue at the wound site being too fragile and so new scar tissue cannot adequately be formed.
-At intakes of approximately 200mg per day tissue saturation is reached and to achieve this vitamin C rich foods should consumed each day.
+At intakes of approximately 200mg per day tissue saturation is reached and to achieve this vitamin C-rich foods should be consumed each day.